rikosintie/Discovery/docs/Getting_Started.md

 lrwxrwxrwx - root  7 Aug  2024  /usr/bin/python3 -> python3.12
 ```

-So, Python 3.12 is what my new Ubuntu VM has installed.
+So, Python 3.12 is what my new Ubuntu 24.04 VM has installed.
 Run the following, replace 3.12 with your Python version.

 ```bash
 sudo apt install python3.12-venv sudo apt install pip
 ```

-These are the virtual environment library and pip is the official package installer for Python.
+This will install the Python virtual environment library and pip, the  official package installer for Python.

+### Create the Python Virtual Enviroment

 `python -m venv venv --upgrade-deps --prompt="Discovery"`